ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 identifiers referring to ALTO entity domain types.
 Second, it states the requirements for allocated entity domain types.

-### Consistency Procedure between ALTO Address Type Registry and ALTO Entity Domain Type Registry {#consistency-procedure}
+### Consistency between ALTO Address Type Registry and ALTO Entity Domain Type Registry {#consistency-procedure}

 One potential issue of introducing the "ALTO Entity Domain Type Registry" is its relationship with the "ALTO Address Types Registry" already defined in